endpoints/endpoints/modules/application/README.md

 ### constructor(opts)

-Create an instance to register resources with.
+Create an instance to register resources with, and to generate request handlers from.

 ```js
 const Endpoints = require('endpoints');